SupposedlySam/firefuel/docs/coreconcepts.md

 final List<Friend> friends = await user.friends.readAll();
 ```

 !> Firestore does not support recursively deleting subcollections.
 If you delete a document that has subcollections, the subcollections still exist in your database and can be reference by url.
 They will not be visible in the firebase console.
 See [Delete Collections](https://firebase.google.com/docs/firestore/manage-data/delete-data#collections) and [this SO answer](https://stackoverflow.com/questions/49286764/delete-a-document-with-all-subcollections-and-nested-subcollections-in-firestore/57623425#57623425) for how to handle deleting subcollections.

 ## Repositories (Optional)

 ### Summary

-You'll create a new Repository that extends FirefuelRepository for each FirefuelCollection in your Firestore project.
+You'll create a new Repository that extends FirefuelRepository for each FirefuelCollection in your project.

 ### Detail